 Keep your email brief – no need to explain your work as we’ll expect it to speak for itself.
 Feel free to include a short bio.

-Submissions sent outside of the dates above will not be read.
+Work sent outside of the submission dates will not be read.

 FAQs